yuhos16/yuhos16.github.io/_pages/includes/pub.md

 # 📝 Publications
-## 🩺 Benchmark and Large Medical Models in Dermatology
+## 🩺 Benchmark and Development of Generative Models in Dermatology
 - _Coming soon._